mp-314/anti-politics/README.md

 - **Sean J. Westwood** (Dartmouth College)
 - **Nikita Melnikov** (Nova School of Business and Economics)

-## Contact and Further Information
+## Contact and further information

 If you encounter any issues or have questions about the replication package, feel free to reach out via the GitHub issue tracker.